We can’t always wake up happy, but we can decide and take actions to have a happy day.

 The General Assembly of the United Nations (UN) declared March 20 the International Day of Happiness (IDH) through its resolution 66/281 on 12 July 2012.

 Since then, every year, March 20 is celebrated as the International Day of Happiness.
 Also called Happiness Day, it recognizes happiness is a basic human goal.
 With this, the UN calls upon countries to improve the wellbeing of their people by changing their public policies.

 March 20 is the International Day of Happiness (IDH).

 This day, the world recognizes and reasserts happiness is a fundamental human goal.
 In purpose, the IDH calls upon the nations to plan their public policies in ways that improve the wellbeing of all its citizens.

 The IDH aims to bring the world’s attention to the idea that all economic growth should be inclusive, fair, and sustainable.
 The UN acknowledges economic development must go hand-in-hand with social and environmental wellbeing.

 The initiative to declare an international day of happiness came from the King of Bhutan.

 Bhutan is a Himalayan country with a culture based on Buddhist principles of peace, tolerance, and self-reflection.
-The King of Bhutan, Jigme Singye Wangchuck, recognised the value of national happiness over national income, and proposed an alternative measure of national and societal prosperity.
+The King of Bhutan, Jigme Singye Wangchuck, recognized the value of national happiness over national income and proposed an alternative measure of national and societal prosperity.